ngab0/MicroSoft_Homepage-Clone/README.md

-# This is my first attempt with Front End
+This is my first attempt with Front End Design
 I tried to clone the homepage of Microsoft
 Tools used: HTML and CSS